MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

 ---
 title: Add a cluster connection in the Azure Data Explorer web UI
-description: Learn how to add cluster connections for multiple user accounts or Azure AD directories in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 07/30/2023
+description: Learn how to add cluster connections for various user accounts or Azure AD directories in the Azure Data Explorer web UI. ms.reviewer: mibar ms.topic: reference ms.date: 07/30/2023